SauravSJK/Face-Aging/README.md

 To predict using trained models, execute the below.
 The default image is "/UTKFace/48_0_0_20170120134009260.jpg.chip.jpg" wth source age: 48.
 This can be changed by specifying a different image using the "prediction_file_name" argument.
+The output file will be saved as "Result.jpg" in the Face_Aging directory.

 	cd Code
 	python3 main.py --strtopt "p" --prediction_file_name "/UTKFace/1_0_0_20161219200338012.jpg.chip.jpg"